kubernetes/dashboard/docs/design/architecture.md

 * Transactional actions are easier to implement on the backend than on the frontend.
 Examples of such actions: "create a replication controller and a service for it" or "do a rolling update".
 * Possible code reuse from existing tools (e.g., kubectl) and upstream contributions to the tools.
-* Speed: getting composite data from beckends is faster on the backend (if it runs close to the data sources).
+* Speed: getting composite data from backends is faster on the backend (if it runs close to the data sources).
 For example, getting a list of pods with their CPU utilization timeline requires at least two requests.
 Doing them on the backend shortens RTT.